[ad_1]

 Connecting to a running Docker container is helpful when you want to see what is happening inside the container.
 If the Docker container doesn’t work as expected, you can attach to the container or get a shell to the container and run commands such as ps

-or top.
+.
 You can also enter the container, install new packages, and build a new Docker image

 from it.